-Writing in a journal helped a lot as well.
+In a post, I’ve also shared how writing in a journal helped a lot as well.

-More recently, I’ve shared the benefits I’ve had with a Pranayama practice.
+In another one, I’ve shared the benefits I’ve had with a Pranayama practice.

 Gratitude is the feeling that everything is perfect as it is and it’s the deep thankfulness one feels for everything as they are.
 Because all things, events, circumstances ultimately contribute to one’s advancement.